-- How to adapt creative ideas outlined in the design brief. - How to problem solve using the design process. - How to investigate, variety of fabrics and fashion inspirations. - How to choose appropriate styles. - How to apply a variety of printing, embellishments and garment constructions. - How to use a commercial pattern. - How to construct a fashion garment. - How to evaluate and reflect on processes learnt. - A subject contribution applies to this unit.
+- How to adapt creative ideas outlined in the design brief. - How to problem solve using the design process. - How to investigate, variety of fabrics and fashion inspirations. - How to choose appropriate styles. - How to apply a variety of printing, embellishments and garment constructions. - How to use a commercial pattern. - How to construct a fashion garment. - How to evaluate and reflect on processes learnt.

-Eat for Life
+Eat for Life - 09FO1

-09FO1